 Enables tracing.
 Useful for debugging.
-If tracing is selected, then any runtime started by ICEXEC will have an Audit file set to icrun CONxx.lg where xx is the console number.
+If tracing is selected, then ICEXEC is started with an increased level of logging.

 -T min:max (Terminal range)

 Specifies a range of consoles to use from the configuration file.
 If not specified, all enabled consoles are enabled.